Easy Spaghetti Pomodoro Recipe

 • Parmesan Cheese – for topping

-Butter helps to bind the sauce to the pasta and to give the sauce a silky touch!
+• Adding butter helps to bind the sauce to the pasta and to give the sauce a silky touch.

-The flavour of the fresh basil is a delicate one.
-Its flavour is best when fresh, and unlike other herbs, doesn’t work well if you let it cook in the sauce for too long.
-The delicate nature of basil means its flavours break down easily in heat and could turn bitter in taste.
-That’s why it’s best to add it at the end of cooking for maximum flavour.
+• Basil should be added at the end of cooking as a garnish.
+Fresh basil is very delicate and its flavour is best when fresh.
+Unlike other herbs, it doesn’t work well if you let it cook in the sauce for too long.
+Its flavours break down easily in heat and could turn bitter.
+Therefore, it’s best to add it at the end of cooking for the best and maximum flavour.

 Easy Spaghetti Pomodoro